polyglotdev/kubernetes-course/section-13/dom-notes.md

 - **pods**: The smallest deployable unit in K8s which can host one or more containers that share the same context (networking, storage, etc).
 - **services**: abstract a set of pods and provide a stable network endpoint.
 Services ensure that even if your pods come and go, clients can still reliably access the application.
 Its like having a permanent marquee outside the auditorium that always points to the current show.
 - **Deployments**, **ReplicaSets** and **StatefulSets**: These are higher-level constructs that manage the lifecycle of your pods.
 They handle things like scaling, rolling updates, and storage.
 Think of them as the conductor's score that guides the musicians through the piece.
 They are like the sound engineer that from the board can handle who is at what volume and lower and raise the volume so the product is always right where you want it.
-- **ConfigMaps** and **Secrets**: This is the band manager that handles all the logisitics for the band's pay and what not.
+- **ConfigMaps** and **Secrets**: This is the band manager that handles all the logistics for the band's pay and what not.
 They store all the sensitive information about the members as well as the set list.
 So we can update the set list and the band manager will ensure that the correct song is played.
 - **Volumes**: offer persistent storage that lives beyond the lifecycle of the containers.
-They ensure that data ins't lost when a container crashes--akin to habing a safe place where the band's priceless memorabillia is stored.
+They ensure that data ins't lost when a container crashes--akin to having a safe place where the band's priceless memorabilia is stored.

 ## The Mechanics in Action